 Another Beginner’s class tile #2!
 A fascinating thing about the Zentangle method is that no matter how many times you draw a particular tile, it will always be slightly different!
 Zentangle drawn on an Official Zentangle tile using a black, Micron pen.
 Shading done with graphite pencil.
 Tangles: Bales Ennies Fescu Printemps

 This is my Tuesday morning Zentangle meditation class.
 These people are so wonderful to be with!
 They love learning, tangling and each other which makes being with them a total joy.
 This week, they used an “A” shaped string and learned Bales, Ennies, Fescu and Printemps.
 The two tiles (one unfinished) in the lower right are mine.
 I love how each of them is not afraid to try whatever variation they think of.
+They are adventurous spirits who are fearless students!

 This is my finished tile from the Tuesday Beginner’s Class.
 I rarely finish my tile during the sessions because I’m busy helping the students.
 However, I do always finish them eventually.
 I don’t mind having many tiles with the same design.
 I can always create my own, personal mosaic!
 Zentangle drawn on a white, Official Zentangle tile using a black, Micron pen.
 Shading done with graphite pencil.
 Tangles: Bales Florz Hollibaugh Tipple